Skip to main content

 None of the conversion methods throw - branch on result.success.

-Split: USDH → Yes + No
+Split: USDC → Yes + No

-splitOutcome burns X USDH and mints X Yes + X No of one outcome.
+splitOutcome burns X USDC and mints X Yes + X No of one outcome.
 Use it when you want exposure to both sides of an outcome, or to seed paired shares before a negate.

 The outcome field is the numeric outcome ID (matches market.outcomeId on a fetched market).
 The amount is a decimal string - the SDK strips trailing zeros to match Hyperliquid’s wire format.

-Merge outcome: Yes + No → USDH
+Merge outcome: Yes + No → USDC

 Pass amount: null to merge the maximum available - the protocol will burn min(yes_balance, no_balance) shares automatically:

-Merge question: full Yes-bundle → USDH
+Merge question: full Yes-bundle → USDC

 Like mergeOutcome, amount: null redeems the maximum - min(yes_balance) across every outcome of the question: